Faculty/Staff Wellness

 Submit a Question Button

-Ask the Dietitian provides UC Berkeley faculty and staff a convenient and dependable way to receive answers to questions about health and nutrition from a qualified health professional.
+Ask the Dietitian provides UC Berkeley faculty and staff with a convenient and dependable way to receive answers to questions about health and nutrition from a qualified health professional.

 Instructor: Kim Guess, RD